 “You don’t have the right industry experience for the job.”

 The truth is, you probably do have the right experience.
-But you have to help recruiters connect the dots so they realize it too.
+But you have to help recruiters connect the dots, so they realise it, too.

 You will annoy recruiters if you reach out through multiple platforms at a rapid pace.
 There’s a fine line between being on the stalker list and the list of front-of-mind candidates.